gcallah/BookReviews/salter.md

 focuses on individual ownership of *productive* property, which enables each individual to have the dignity of greater direction of their own life.

-In the next chapter, Salter offers a brief out line of Catholic social thought.
+In the next chapter, Salter offers a brief outline of Catholic social thought.
 The Church had always been engaged with social issues, but the impetus for articulating a specifically Catholic approach to social issues was "the economic and political upheavals in the West following the Industrial Revolution" (15).
 The foundational documents in this effort were Pope Leo XIII's *Rerum Novarum* of 1891 and Pope Pius XI's *Quadragesimo Anno* of 1931.

 In this chapter, Salter claims that "Industrialization greatly increased living standards..."
 (17).
 But recent research has shown that in the nineteenth century the physical health of the rural populations of Scotland and Ireland was much better than that of industrialized England.
+Salter claims that, during the Industrial Revolution, "Many voluntarily left the countryside in pursuit of wage employment in cities..."
+(17).
-Unfortunately, Salter does not consider the impact of forced enclosures of common land, cutting peasants off from an important source of their livelihood, on the mass movement of peasants into factory work.
+Unfortunately, he does not consider the impact of forced enclosures of common land, cutting peasants off from an important source of their livelihood, on the mass movement of peasants into factory work.
-He claims that "Many voluntarily left the countryside in pursuit of wage employment in cities..."
-(17), but this is somewhat like saying that "I voluntarily moved into a homeless shelter, after my house was demolished by legislative act."
+Once taken into account, his claim is somewhat like saying that "I voluntarily moved into a homeless shelter... after my house was demolished by legislative act."

 In any case, the various pronouncements of the Catholic Church during this period asserted that, contra socialists,